ZP Theart: Skid Row

 On 13 February 2016, Theart premiered as the touring vocalist for Skid Row.
 The band continued to tour throughout 2016 with Theart as their frontman.
 Following a year of touring, on 14 January 2017, he was announced as their official lead vocalist.

 However, on 23 March 2022, the band announced they had parted ways with the singer and named a replacement without giving many details about the separation.
-Following his departure from Skid Row, Theart entered an apparent hiatus, with both his personal website and the website of his band, I AM I, displaying a blank page with "Maintenance Mode" in their titles, as well the continuation of a prolonged absence from social media platforms.
+Following his departure from Skid Row, Theart entered an apparent hiatus, with both his personal website and the website of his band, I Am I, displaying a blank page with "Maintenance Mode" in their titles, as well the continuation of a prolonged absence from social media platforms.

 Other projects

 Before DragonForce, Theart was also briefly involved with hard rock band Easy Voodoo.
 During the first few years since DragonForce's inception, Theart and his bandmate Sam Totman recorded a demo under the name Shadow Warriors, and Theart recorded the vocals for the 2001 two-track demo album by the power metal band Power Quest.

 Theart was also contacted by Riot Games to perform as the voice of Karthus in the songs "Deathfire Grasp" and "Last Whisper" for the virtual metal band Pentakill in the game League of Legends.

-On 13 September 2024, Theart collaborated with original Iron Maiden vocalist Paul Di'Anno for a new version of the song "Wrathchild" featured on The Book of the Beast.
+On 13 September 2024, Theart collaborated with ex-Iron Maiden vocalist Paul Di'Anno for a new version of the song "Wrathchild" featured on The Book of the Beast.

+On 12 December 2025, Theart released the solo single "Dark to Light", a collaboration with Swiss writer and producer Syndrone, marking his first new music in 13 years.

+On 9 January 2026, Theart released the reimagining of "Through the Fire and Flames" for the 20th anniversary of the album Inhuman Rampage.
+The track was produced by multi-instrumentalist Syndrone, who also provided the core instrumentation including all guitar work, with additional guest guitar solos by Sophie Burrell and Bradley Hall.

+On 15 March 2026, Theart released a song with Stevie T, Isugaku Never Say Goodbye.

+On 5 June 2026, Theart released the acoustic version of "Trail of Broken Hearts" for the 20th anniversary of the album Inhuman Rampage.
+The track was produced by multi-instrumentalist Syndrone, with acoustic guitar by HalfDuck.